 Another way to cut down on overspray and come out with a precise fan is to have a system with lots of fine-tuning in both the spray gun and the supply component.
 A lot of cheaper systems can only be adjusted from the gun.
 Being able to adjust from both ends helps you find a better sweet spot, and do so more quickly.

 The best needle and tip sets are made of brass, and it goes without saying that stainless steel structural parts are the best choice for any tool.
 So, look for metal frames, rugged casing, and solid metal sprayer and tip components.

 Since the tip is the number one component in determining your results, make sure you buy a gun with a good one!
-The best are removable for cleaning, and easy to replace.
-Reversible tips are easiest to free of clogs, so we especially recommend those for airless systems and latex paints.
+The best are removable for cleaning and easy to replace.
+Reversible tips are the easiest to free of clogs, so we especially recommend those for airless systems and latex paints.
 You should expect any good-quality sprayer to have interchangeable tips.
-That gives you more versatility, and precision with a wider range of coatings.
+That gives you more versatility and precision with a wider range of coatings.

 Easy, intuitive adjustments